scalazone/content/topics/runtime/memory.md

 - [ ] When the objects are left unused in collections for a period of time
 - [X] When no references to those objects exist
-- [ ] After having spent a period of time in survior space
+- [ ] After having spent a period of time in survivor space
 - [ ] At regular intervals

 # Does the string `"Hello"` exist as an object on the heap at the point marked `Z`, in the following code?